 Can I drink Bulletproof™ Coffee during my fast?

-If, by Bulletproof™ Coffee, you black coffee, yes.
+If, by Bulletproof™ Coffee, you mean black coffee, yes.

 If you mean Bulletproof™ coffee that includes heavy cream and coconut oil or MCT oil, then no. You wouldn’t be fasting anymore.